-Push is a programming language designed for evolutionary computation, to be used as the programming language within which evolving programs are expressed.
+Push is a programming language (actually a family of languages; see below) designed for evolutionary computation, to be used as the programming language within which evolving programs are expressed.
 Push features a stack-based execution architecture in which there is a separate stack for each data type.
 In Push, "code" itself is a data type, allowing programs to manipulate their own code as they run and thereby to implement arbitrary and potentially novel control structures.
 This expressiveness is combined with syntactic minimality: the only syntax rule is that parentheses must be balanced.
 It is therefore trivial to generate and transform syntactically valid Push programs.

 PushGP is a genetic programming system that evolves programs in the Push programming language.
 PushGP has been used for a variety of applications, ranging from intelligent agent design to automatic quantum computer programming.
 Features include:

 Multiple data types without constraints on code generation or manipulation.

 Arbitrary control structures without constraints on code generation or manipulation.

 Arbitrary modularity without constraints on code generation or manipulation.

 Other Push-based evolutionary computation systems have been developed, including several that implement autoconstructive evolution.
 In an autoconstructive evolution system the evolving programs manipulate code to construct their own children.
 Through this they construct their children's reproduction/diversification mechanisms, and thereby the evolutionary process itself.
 This contrasts with standard genetic programming systems (like PushGP) in which hand-written genetic operators are used to produce children from parents.
 Many features of the Push programming language were developed specifically to support autoconstructive evolution, although they are often useful even in the context of more standard genetic programming systems.

 The Push Language Discourse Site provides orientation and a forum for discussion of Push and its use in evolutionary computation.